enes9103/React_Typescript_Movie_App_Task/README.md

 ## Testing Procedures
 - 1 : Cypress open source test automation tool was used in the project testing processes.

-- 2 : After the ```sh npx cypress open ``` instruction is run on the terminal, `E2E Testing` should be selected and the test screen should be started by selecting the Crome browser.
+- 2 : After the ``` npx cypress open ``` instruction is run on the terminal, `E2E Testing` should be selected and the test screen should be started by selecting the Crome browser.

 - 3 : The test should be started by selecting the `movie_app.cy.js` file in the `E2E specs` column in the Chrome window that opens.